Goodmans 18" Audiom Bass Speakers

 Used singly in Foundation bass cabs accompanying AC50s, and in pairs of cabs accompanying AC100s.
 If two cabs were plugged into an AC100, the amp's impedance would be set at 8ohms.
 This is the speaker most commonly used by JMI.

 Blue label - 8 ohms (normally) - 100W

-A 8ohm Audiom 91 in a Foundation Bass cab.
-Probably designed to accompany an AC50.
+8ohm Audiom 91 in a Foundation Bass cab.
+Probably designed to accompany an AC50

 A Goodmans unit from 1967 with a new "...Manufactured for Jennings Musical Industries" label.
-Stocks of these passed to Vox Sound Equipment Limited, the company that sprang from JMI in 1968.
+Stocks of these passed to Vox Sound Equipment Ltd, the company that sprang from the ashes of JMI.

 FANE 183 - 16ohms - 60W